RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

 ************************

 Use the following steps when you plan to execute the workflow on a single server or workstation.
 Please be aware that some steps of the workflow require a lot of memory, specifically for eukaryotic species.
-In our tests with the human genome the memory consumption did not exceed xxGB.
-..
-TODO:: check this

 .. code-block:: bash